Campo de Mayo Airport

 Campo de Mayo Airport is a military airport located near San Miguel, Buenos Aires, Argentina.

 The airport is within a 36 km2 military reservation surrounded by urban areas in the northwest suburbs of Buenos Aires.
 Approach and departure will be over densely populated areas.
 Runway length includes 65 m paved overruns on both ends.

 The El Palomar VOR-DME (Ident: PAL) is located 5.5 nmi south-southeast of the airport.
 The El Palomar non-directional beacon (Ident: L) is located 4.0 nmi to the southeast.
-The Mariano Mareno VOR-DME (Ident: ENO) is located 6.1 nmi west-southwest of Campo de Mayo.
+The Mariano Moreno VOR-DME (Ident: ENO) is located 6.1 nmi west-southwest of Campo de Mayo.